supposedly/dialect-museum/README.md

 | :-: |

 Doesn't that just suck?
 I mean, think of all the times you've forgotten a word as complicated as "her".
-Imagine subjecting your eyeballs to all of those unsightly pronunciation runes every single time you had to remind yourself how to read it.
+Imagine subjecting yourself to all of those unsightly pronunciation runes every single time you had to remind yourself how to read it.
 On top of that, imagine a dictionary trying to do that for.
 Every.
 Single.
 Word.
 They'd run out of pages after, um, "aardwolf", which is apparently the word after "aardvark".
 (Promise I'm not lying.
 The next word is aardxylophone.)